eCierge/Elmish.Uno/TUTORIAL.md

 Therefore, you will normally see `dispatch` typed as `Dispatch<'msg>` instead of `'msg -> unit`.

-### View in Elmish.WPF
+### View in Elmish.Uno

 The `view` example above shows *dynamic views*, which is how “proper” MVU works.
 Creating views as a simple function of the model is a very powerful technique, is conceptually very simple, and allows for good composability.

-In Elmish.WPF, however, the views are defined externally in XAML.
-The UI is *static* and is not defined or changed by the `view` code; hence, Elmish.WPF is said to use *static views*.
+In Elmish.Uno, however, the views are defined externally in XAML.
+The UI is *static* and is not defined or changed by the `view` code; hence, Elmish.Uno is said to use *static views*.

 You set up bindings in the XAML views as you normally would if using MVVM.
-Then, in the `view` function, you use Elmish.WPF to declaratively create a “view model” of sorts that contain the data the view will bind to.
-Therefore the `view` function is normally called `bindings` in Elmish.WPF.
+Then, in the `view` function, you use Elmish.Uno to declaratively create a “view model” of sorts that contain the data the view will bind to.
+Therefore the `view` function is normally called `bindings` in Elmish.Uno.

 For example, the counter app may look like this: